Developing GRAFTing to enABLE hybridisation of new species for agriculture and forestry

 Using a combination of advanced microscopy techniques, single-cell sequencing, and genetic screens, I will:

-1. Identify how cells hybridize.
+1. Identify how cells hybridise.

 2. Determine which genes and cells contribute to hybrid cell formation.

+Using this information, I will deploy chemicals and novel grafting techniques to enhance hybridisation rates and to develop transgene-free methods for hybrid formation.
 Graft hybrids will be generated from Arabidopsis thaliana to its relatives and also from various agriculturally relevant species.

 Expected Outcomes